LeXofLeviafan/mreframe/docs/reagent.md

 ```

 ### [`currentComponent ()`](http://reagent-project.github.io/docs/master/reagent.core.html#var-current-component)
 Returns the vnode of current component (in a function component or a method of a Reagent component).
+Note that if you use an unbound `function` in either case, the vnode will be accessible as `this`.
 ```js
 var rComponent = () => [...r.currentComponent().children] // ~ {view: ({children}) => [...children]}
 ```